TheThingsArchive/python-app-sdk/README.rst

 Errors
 ------

-Errors can happen on connection for different reasons: \* Wrong ``app_id``, ``access_key`` or ``mqtt_address`` were provided to the constructor. \* The machine may not have access to the network/The MQTT server could be down/Firewall restrictions could prevent connection \* The client process doesn't have system capabilities to open a socket \* The MQTT server uses MQTTS, but the client won't accept the TLS certificate Errors could also happen when closing connection, in case the disconnection is unexpected.
+Errors can happen on connection or on some ApplicationClient actions, for different reasons: \* Wrong ``app_id``, ``access_key`` or ``mqtt_address`` were provided to the constructor. \* The machine may not have access to the network/The MQTT server could be down/Firewall restrictions could prevent connection. \* The client process doesn't have system capabilities to open a socket \* The MQTT server uses MQTTS, but the client won't accept the TLS certificate. \* The Application client is not able to get the application or a device.
+Errors could also happen when closing connection, in case the disconnection is unexpected.
 It's possible to catch those exceptions using ``except RuntimeError as`` and print the error.

 .. |Screenshot of the console with app section| image:: ./images/app-console.png?raw=true
 .. |Screenshot of the console with accesskey section| image:: ./images/accesskey-console.png?raw=true